Class WApplication

 • require

-public final boolean require(String uri)
+public final boolean require(java.lang.String uri)

 Loads a JavaScript library.